MarkNuar/Project_SE2/DD/2DD.md

 "-" : the operation is inapplicable on the resource

 Here a quick description of the resources group:
-* */users/** represent the information related to the users, in particular their account information
+* */users/** represents the information related to the users, in particular their account information
-* */report/default/** represents the resources accessible by the RU.
+* */reports/default/** represents the resources accessible by the RU, in particular reports and "pseudo report" for the unsafe areas.
 These resources will be greatly used by the mobile app.
 * */reports/notverified/** contains all the received reports that haven't been immediately discarded by the OCR but are still on impending evaluation by a LO
 * */reports/valid/** contains all the received reports that have been judged as valid by a LO
-* */improvements/** contains the improvents suggested to a municipality that can be retrieved by a ME
+* */improvements/** contains the improvements suggested to a municipality that can be retrieved by a ME
 * */statistics/** contains the statistics that can be retrieved by a ME